-Under the School Education Act 1999 (the Act), public schools are required to have a council, with parent and/or community members being in the majority.
+Under the School Education Act 1999 (the Act), Independent Public Schools are required to have a School Board, with parent and/or community members being in the majority.
 The Act reinforces the importance of the partnership between schools, parents and the wider community so students can achieve the highest standards.

-Evidence from overseas and around Australia clearly shows that where a council is fully involved in their school's planning and policy development, the school functions more efficiently with improved results for students.
+Evidence from overseas and around Australia clearly shows that where a board is fully involved in their school's planning and policy development, the school functions more efficiently with improved results for students.

 Composition and Membership